-Another in our series of posts about some of the children being supported in school by dedicated Uphill donors: Meet Ronald…
+Another in our series of posts about some of the children being supported in school by the Pupil Support Fund: Meet Ronald…

 Ronald has been at Uphill Junior School since April 2016.
 At the end of the last academic year he achieved top marks in the November exams across all subjects and he has continued to do well in Primary 5, maintaining his position at the top of his class.

 Three years ago his parents divorced and they both disappeared, leaving four children to fend for themselves in Kampala.
 They were spotted by a neighbour who helped them to catch a long distance bus back to Fort Portal in western Uganda where their grandmother lives.
 His parents have never been in contact and his grandmother could not afford to send all the children to school on a regular basis.